-- (1) The pre-campaigning period shall be defined as the period of time after the preelection period but before general campaigning begins, during which candidates and campaign staff may begin speaking to any universityrecognized student organization during meetings at locations on- or off-campus (in addition to all activities in pre-election period). - (2) The first day of spring pre-campaigning shall begin immediately after the Mandatory Candidates' Meeting and shall end at 11:59 p.m. on the Sunday before the Monday of general campaigning and voting. - (3) Speaking engagements shall be at the discretion of the organization being addressed. - (4) Distribution of any flyers, passing out campaign materials, and holding campaign signs during this period is strictly prohibited. - (i) Candidates and campaign staff shall be allowed to wear any article of clothing that supports their candidate during the pre-campaigning period, as long as these materials are not distributed to the general student population. - (ii) Candidates and their supporters are allowed to utilize car chalk on vehicles during this period. - (iii) Candidates shall be allowed to speak media outlets for quote or press concerning their candidacy during the pre-campaign period.
-Candidates are not permitted to submit or have published material that is written by the candidate or staff members for the purposes of campaigning.
-These prohibited publications include, but are not limited to, "Mail Calls" and opinion or editorial articles that are intended for publication.
-If contacted by a media outlet, candidates shall be allowed to submit material in response to questions generated by the media outlet.
-Candidates may only be included in articles or stories written by employees or freelance writers of media outlet.
-Candidates appearing in media outlets for reasons not related to campaigning or their candidacy are exempt from this rule.
+(1) The pre-campaigning period shall be defined as the period of time during which candidates and their supporters may begin speaking to any university-recognized student organization during meetings at locations on-campus or off-campus.

+(2) Spring pre-campaigning shall begin immediately after the Mandatory Candidates' Meeting and shall end at 11:59 p.m. on the Sunday before the Monday of general campaigning and voting.

+(3) Speaking engagements shall be at the discretion of the organization being addressed.

+(4) Distribution of any flyers, passing out campaign materials, and holding campaign signs during this period is strictly prohibited.

+(i) Candidates and their supporters shall be allowed to wear any article of clothing that supports their candidate during the pre-campaigning period, as long as these materials are not distributed to the general student population.

+(ii) Candidates and their supporters are allowed to utilize car chalk on vehicles during this period.